ppkantorski/Ultrahand-Overlay/examples/Overlay Detacher/README.md

-# Overlay Detacher
+# Broomstick

-The Overlay Detacher package allows you to offload and restore specific overlays on your device.
+The Broomstick package allows you to offload and restore specific overlays on your device.

 ## Configuration